 The Audit Committee's responsibilities include the following: approve the independent registered public accounting firm to be retained by the Company; meet with the Company's independent registered public accounting firm several times annually to review the scope and the results of the annual audit; receive and consider the auditors' comments as to internal controls, accounting staff, management performance, and procedures performed as well as results obtained in connection with the audit; and periodically review and approve major accounting policies and significant internal control procedures.
 In addition, the Audit Committee reviews the independence of the independent registered public accounting firm and its fee for services rendered to the Company and discusses with the independent registered public accounting firm any other audit-related matters that may arise during the year.
 The Members of the Audit Committee have been appointed by the Board of Directors.
 Although the Company is not listed on NASDAQ, all of the Audit Committee Members meet the independence requirements of the NASDAQ listing standards.
-Additionally, the Board of Directors has determined that Mr. Graziani meets the Securities and Exchange Commission's criteria of an "audit committee financial expert" as set forth in Item 407(d)(5) of Regulation S-K. Mr. Graziani acquired the attributes necessary to meet such criteria by having held positions that provided relevant experience.

-The Audit Committee held four meetings during fiscal year 2016.
+The Audit Committee held five meetings during fiscal year 2018.
 The Board of Directors has adopted a Charter to set forth the Audit Committee's responsibilities.
 The Audit Committee Charter is available on the Company's website at www.passur.com/who-we-are-investors-committees.htm.